Table of Contents

 Contaminant-free

-The purification process eliminates harmful contaminants and impurities making your water safe for consumption.
+The purification process eliminates harmful contaminants and impurities, making your water safe for consumption.

 Glowing skin

 Hydration in itself helps keep skin healthy and supple.
-This is even more so if you consume clean and pure water to nourish your skin even more!
+This is even more so if you consume clean and pure water to nourish your skin more!

 Improved digestion